InteroHub/Interoception_Tasks/Self Other Touch Task/README.md

 ## Usage

-Feel free to use the materials provided in this repository to conduct the Self Other Touch Task (HBD) in your research or clinical practice.
+Feel free to use the materials provided in this repository to conduct the Self Other Touch Task (SOTT) in your research or clinical practice.
 The task instructions, stimuli, and data collection procedures are available for customization and adaptation to your specific needs.

 ## Materials